 \section{Introduction and summary}

 In bosonic open string field theory, where the action is given by

 various solutions to the equation of motion,

 have been constructed after the discovery of Schnabl's analytic solution for tachyon condensation \cite{Schnabl:2005gv}.
-Before that, numerical tachyon vacuum solution in Siegel, $b_{0}|\Psi\rangle=0$, was found by Sen and Zwiebach \cite{Sen:1999nx} with the level truncation method.\footnote{See also refs.~\cite{Gaiotto:2002wy,Kudrna:2019xnw}.} Kudrna and Schnabl in ref.~\cite{Kudrna:2018mxa} constructed numerically ``double brane'' and ``ghost brane'' solutions in the twist-even SU(1,1)-singlet state space, which is in Siegel gauge, in addition to the tachyon vacuum solution.
-In the previous work \cite{Kishimoto:2020vfg}, we have generalized these solutions to those in theory around the Takahashi-Tanimoto identity-based solution (TT solution).
-Roughly, ``double brane'' and ``ghost brane'' solutions seem to be consistent with the usual interpretation of the TT-solution, although numerical behavior is rather vague than tachyon vacuum and perturbative vacuum solutions \cite{Takahashi:2003ppa,Kishimoto:2009nd,Kishimoto:2009hc}.
-We should note that the above mentioned numerical solutions are all in Siegel gauge, and it is preferable to check these numerical solutions in other gauges in order to confirm the physical interpretation of them.\footnote{ We note that numerical solutions in Schnabl gauge, ${\cal B}_{0}|\Psi\rangle=0$, were investigated in \cite{Arroyo:2017iis,AldoArroyo:2019hvj}. }
+Before that, the numerical tachyon vacuum solution in Siegel, $b_{0}|\Psi\rangle=0$, was found by Sen and Zwiebach \cite{Sen:1999nx} with the level truncation method.\footnote{See also Refs.~\cite{Gaiotto:2002wy,Kudrna:2019xnw}.} Kudrna and Schnabl in Ref.~\cite{Kudrna:2018mxa} numerically constructed ``double brane'' and ``ghost brane'' solutions in the twist-even SU(1,1)-singlet state space, which is in Siegel gauge, in addition to the tachyon vacuum solution.
+In a previous work \cite{Kishimoto:2020vfg} we generalized these solutions to those in theory around the Takahashi--Tanimoto identity-based solution (TT solution).
+Roughly, ``double brane'' and ``ghost brane'' solutions seem to be consistent with the usual interpretation of the TT solution, although the numerical behavior is rather vaguer than the tachyon vacuum and perturbative vacuum solutions \cite{Takahashi:2003ppa,Kishimoto:2009nd,Kishimoto:2009hc}.
+We should note that the abovementioned numerical solutions are all in Siegel gauge, and it is preferable to check these numerical solutions in other gauges in order to confirm their physical interpretation.\footnote{ We note that numerical solutions in Schnabl gauge, ${\cal B}_{0}|\Psi\rangle=0$, were investigated in Refs.~\cite{Arroyo:2017iis,AldoArroyo:2019hvj}. }

 Asano and Kato defined the $a$-gauge: \cite{Asano:2006hk}